-Recycle your plastic eggs after the chocolate and jelly beans have been consumed and make something fun !
-These crafts are fast and fun and let your kids create while they learn.
+Recycle your plastic eggs after the chocolate and jelly beans have been consumed and make something fun!
+Fast and fun, these plastic egg crafts let your kids create while they learn.

-- Start by drawing on your label stickers ( they are matte so you can color them and it will stick).
-I was shocked with how much my son liked this step, glad I added it in.
+- Start by drawing on your label stickers (they are matte so you can color them and it will stick).
+I was shocked by how much my son liked this step, glad I added it in.

 - Use two labels to act as eyes and draw some eyes on them with a marker!